2021 COURT PROCESS UPDATE - Municipal Court Appearances:

 The Town’s Municipal Court has jurisdiction over matters arising under the Home Rule Charter and the Town’s Ordinances.
 As provided under the Home Rule Charter, the Municipal Judge is appointed by the Town Council.
 According to the Town Charter, "there shall be a municipal court vested with exclusive original jurisdiction of all cases arising under the ordinances of the Town and may be conferred by law."

-The Minturn Municipal Court is a court of record, and is presided over by Judge Terence Quinn.
+The Minturn Municipal Court is a court of record, and is presided over by Judge Erik Johnson.
 All questions, concerns or correspondence should be directed to the Court Clerk.
-The court convenes once per month, usually on the third Monday at 2:00pm at the Minturn Town Center, 302 Pine Street, Minturn, Colorado.
+The court convenes once per month, usually on the third Monday at 2:00pm.